x37v/rust-seq/NOTES.md

   * maybe, to make things easy, CC and other parameters would be a different trigger index

+* can we make a macro to reduce the boilerplate for children_max and remove if has no children?
+* can the macro that specifies the serde parameters also register the serde parameters to a factory for creating these objects?

 # serialize format?

 bindings: